adamaltmejd/cv/cv.md

 2013
 :   **Summer Associate**, [JKL](http://www.jkl.se/)

-    Summer internship as a consultant in Public Affairs, working with communication strategy for customers such as the Swedish Riksbank.
+    Public Affairs consultant, working with communication strategy for customers such as the Swedish Riksbank.
 JKL is one of the most esteemed Swedish consultancies in strategic communication.

 2012--2013
 :   **Business Development Analyst Intern**, [Spotify](http://www.spotify.com)

-    Internship as an analyst in business development, 1 of 15 admitted from over 1500 applicants.
-Greatly improved infrastructure for partnership KPI analysis.
-Employed as *part-time Analyst* during 2012--2013.
+    Business development analyst, 1 of 15 admitted from over 1500 applicants.

 2011--2012
 :   **Intern**, [Prime PR](http://www.primegroup.com/)